Strength of the Catholic Church in Scotland

 Smiling, he said in the old days, he could have come home in the evening to share dinner with other priests.
 Now he is more likely to have to make his own meal.

-Scotland is increasingly secular, and the dwindling congregations are not a problem uniquely confronting the Catholic church.'New era'
+Scotland is increasingly secular, and the dwindling congregations are not a problem uniquely confronting the Catholic church.

 According to the Reverend Doug Gay, an ordained minister who lectures in practical theology at Glasgow University, all churches are now "running hot" and storing up problems for their priests and ministers.